History of IPIA and International Activities in the College

 Universidad Nacional de San Agustín (UNSA) in Arequipa, Peru.
 In March of 2018, the

 Arequipa Nexus Institute for Food, Water, Energy, and the Environment was officially launched.
-The current program of research projects, technical workshops, and programs for visiting scholars engages nearly 100 UNSA and Purdue faculty and staff, including many in the College of Agriculture.
-The Purdue Nexus team is led by
+This portfolio of research projects, technical workshops, and programs for visiting scholars has engaged nearly 100 UNSA and Purdue faculty and staff, including many in the College of Agriculture.

 Gerald "Jerry" Shively

-(Professor of Agricultural Economics) was appointed the College's sixth Associate Dean for International Programs and Director of IPIA.
+(Professor of Agricultural Economics) was appointed the College's sixth Associate Dean for International Programs.
 In early 2019, Purdue led a series of high-profile events related to